massfords/jekyll-now/_posts/2016-06-28-HdrHistogram.md

 ### X Axis

 The X Axis is the percentile for the test.
 The actual value used for the X is the 1/(1-Percentile) column which is a nice way of converting small differences in the increasing precision into something that can be plotted.

+## Conclusion

+Read through the links above to Gil's articles and videos, it's great material.
+The key thing for me was to understand the form of the data being recorded.
+Hopefully you have a better understanding of it now as well.